West Loop · Parking

 Garage and lot pricing changes constantly, so we don't publish rates.
 For real-time pricing and pre-pay reservations, the standard tools are:

-West Loop hotels (Hyatt House, Hilton Garden Inn, Sonder, Holiday Inn, NVN, the Hampton Inn cluster on Jefferson) operate paid garages that sometimes accept non-guest parking; see each hotel's site or call ahead.
+Several West Loop hotels (the Hampton Inn / Homewood Suites pair on Jefferson, the Holiday Inn on Harrison, and the Fulton Market hotels) offer paid on-site or valet parking that sometimes accepts non-guest cars; see each hotel's site or call ahead.
 The Fulton Market end of the neighborhood added several private garages alongside the corporate-HQ buildup of the late 2010s (Google, Mondelez, McDonald's complexes each include parking).

 Parking by occasion